flyfisherbrett/net_prophet/README.md

 # NetProphet Dashboard

+## TypeScript

+[TypeScript](https://www.typescriptlang.org/) is just a superset of JavaScript, so don't be afraid!

+You have several options for working with TypeScript.
+Most common editors will allow you to install a TypeScript extension.
+This is important as you want to take advantage of the compile-time advantages you get with a typed language.

+I really enjoy using [Microsoft Visual Studio Code](https://code.visualstudio.com/) because of it's tight Typescript integration (it was actually built with TypeScript), but again, your favorite editor probably has an extension to take advantage of what TypeSCript provides.

+## Angular CLI

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 Don't forget to run npm install once you've pulled down the repo.